iridium-browser/website/_posts/2018-01-19-updated-rhel-release.md

 Our developers fixed a problem in the build environment which caused the RHEL/CentOS releases not to be signed.

-Signed build now available in the download section.
+Signed builds are now available in the download section.

 [DOWNLOAD]({{ '/downloads/rhel' | relative_url }} "download Iridium Browser for RHEL/CentOS"){: .button .download}